Top Behavioral Based Interview Questions and Answers

 If you’re not prepared for a behavioral job interview, the questions you're asked can seem unnecessarily indirect or abstract.

-Since they can be enormously useful for helping employers determine who to hire, they’re also among the most common interview questions you’ll encounter.
-Preparing yourself to answer these types of behavioral based interview questions is essential for anyone who hopes to ace their next job interview.
+Since behavioral interview questions can be enormously useful for helping employers determine who to hire, they’re also among the most common interview questions you’ll encounter.
+Preparing answers to behavioral based interview questions is essential for anyone who hopes to ace their next job interview.

 How to Prepare for Behavioral Interview Questions

-You can prepare for behavior based interview questions by first studying job postings for the types of positions you want to obtain and gathering information about the companies where you want to apply.
+You can prepare for behavioral interview questions by first studying job postings for the types of positions you want to obtain and gathering information about the companies where you want to apply.
 Job postings are typically packed with useful information about the types of experience and qualities that employers are seeking, which feed directly into the behavioral questions you’ll be asked in the job interview.

 Likewise, the best examples of successful applicants you’ll find are the company’s current employees.
 The rest of your preparation lies within planning to use that information with anecdotes about how you’ve exemplified those desirable traits in the past to answer the behavior-based questions you’re asked.

 Suppose you learn the employer is searching for highly dependable employees.
 Telling someone that you believe you’re dependable doesn’t really communicate much information.
 Yet, maybe you’ve never missed a day of work in the past two years.
 Telling your interviewer about your attendance record can help bring your claims of dependability to life.